GouthamOfTheNP/SecurityCamera/index.md

 - **Python**: Core programming language used to develop the project.
 - **OpenCV**: For video capture, motion detection, and frame processing.
 - **SendEmailPy3**: For sending the recorded video via email notifications.
+- **Flask**: For creating a user-friendly web interface that allows for users to sign up and view their camera footage.
-- **PyQt6**: For creating a desktop GUI that records the user's preferred receiving email address(es).
+- **PyQt6**: For creating a desktop GUI that allows a user-friendly program for accessing databases.

 ### License